Rappich/Weather_monitoring_group8/README.md

 ## **5. Optional Tasks (Non-Functional Requirements)**
 ### Task 1: Code Maintainability
 - **Subtasks**:
-  - [ ] Modularize code to allow easy addition of new sensors.
+  - [X] Modularize code to allow easy addition of new sensors.
-  - [ ] Write clear documentation for each module.
+  - [x] Write clear documentation for each module.
-  - [ ] Refactor the program to use link list or queues instead of bool flags.
+  - [N/A] Refactor the program to use link list or queues instead of bool flags.

 ### Task 2: System Scalability
 - **Subtasks**:
-  - [ ] Design data structures to support more sensors.
-  - [ ] Ensure the system remains responsive as more threads are added.
+  - [x] Ensure the system remains responsive as more threads are added.
-  - [ ] Simulate the data for for more locations.
+  - [x] Simulate the data for for more locations.
   - [ ] Simulate the data for different seasons/dates.
   - [ ] Add a database to the program.